camplowell/MayaRig/README.md

 ### Editor
 Select a type of limb to create.
 The rigger can then place the generated joints and parent the limbs to each other.
+Control radius can be changed per marker using the `Control Scale` attribute.

 Once you are done, press `Create Metarig` to (re)generate a rig based on the marker joints.

 ## Limb Types